Gray-Box Nonlinear Feedback Optimization: Introduction

-Models encode useful structural information.
-This feature contributes to the high sample efficiency (i.e., fast convergence) of model-based controllers.
-However, it also poses strong requirements for the accuracy of models that should be either formulated or learned online.
+Models encode useful structural information, contributing to the high sample efficiency (i.e., fast convergence) of model-based controllers.
+This advantage, however, comes with stringent accuracy requirements for models that must be formulated or learned.
 Model-free operations are attractive because they offer provable guarantees without resorting to complex models.
-Nevertheless, they can be less sample-efficient due to stochastic exploration or restricted to certain classes of problems (e.g., in low-dimensional spaces).
+Nevertheless, they can be less sample-efficient due to stochastic exploration or be restricted to certain classes of problems (e.g., in low-dimensional spaces).

-Given such complementary benefits, it is promising to develop \emph{gray-box} approaches to achieve the best of both worlds.
-The power of gray-box strategies has been showcased in various problems, e.g., RL\cite{gu2016continuous,qasem2023adaptive}, predictive control\cite{rosolia2018learning}, and stabilization\cite{li2023certifying}.
-Some methods are built upon model-based pipelines and introduce model-free, learning-based blocks for inference or improvement, including estimating initial states \cite{achterhold2023black}, generating feedforward inputs\cite{ma2023reinforcement}, and learning terminal costs and constraints\cite{rosolia2018learning}.
-Others augment model-free pipelines with model-based priors (e.g., prior mean \cite{bansal2017mbmf} or a model-based policy as a warm start\cite{qu2021exploiting}) or utilize synthetic data generated from transition models to enhance training in model-free RL\cite{gu2016continuous,janner2019trust}.
-Furthermore, recent works on learning-augmented control\cite{li2023certifying,li2022robustness} combine a model-based (albeit sub-optimal) policy with a black-box, machined-learned policy.
-This viewpoint of combination is related to \cite{narendra2011changing} that fuses policies given by multiple candidate models.
-However, the tuning of the combination coefficients therein requires accessing system matrices or identification errors of states, which may not always be available in applications.
+Given such complementary benefits, it is promising to develop \emph{gray-box} approaches to achieve the best of both worlds, as evidenced by examples in reinforcement learning, online control\cite{qu2021exploiting}, predictive control, and stabilization\cite{li2023certifying}.
+Some methods are built upon model-based pipelines and introduce model-free blocks for inference or improvement, including estimating initial states, generating feedforward inputs\cite{ma2023reinforcement}, and learning terminal costs and constraints.
+Others augment model-free pipelines with model-based priors in a sequential manner \cite{qu2021exploiting} or utilize synthetic data generated from transition models to enhance model-free training.
+Furthermore, learning-augmented control\cite{li2023certifying} combines a model-based (albeit sub-optimal) policy with a machine-learned policy, a viewpoint reminiscent of multi-model adaptive control.
+However, the tuning of the combination coefficients therein requires accessing system matrices or errors in state estimation, which may not always be available in applications.